 Start showing appreciation and interest with your followers, and let the new people find their way in.
 Keep sharing what you’ve been sharing, and engage with who IS showing up.
 Because the community you want is right in front of you already, you’re just not ACTING like it, so you aren’t getting the results you want.

 And if you’re feeling really lonely online even after thinking on this, come join my community and start building yours up with some amazing women who I can honestly say I am so grateful and excited to know.
 (And you will be too!)
-Join us in the Embrace Yourself group on Facebook.
+Find me on Instagram to connect!

 I hope this little lesson learned has helped anyone starting out in the online space, it’s coming right from the heart and this kind of advice earlier in my journey could have saved me a whole lot of heartache!